Year 1 modules

 This module will equip you with the skills and knowledge to apply state-of-the-art data science and software engineering techniques in a manufacturing context.
 You'll be introduced to the key statistical concepts that underpin a data-centric approach, such as uncertainty, variability, probability, hypothesis testing, and machine learning.
 Alongside this, you'll learn about the software engineering tools that are needed to apply these techniques, for example software and data management, version control, code design and configuration, testing, and reproducible software.
 The module also supports you to write a high quality research data management plan for your broader programme of research.

-This module is in two parts.
-The MADE Challenge will give you hands-on experience in both milling and turning operations as well as a base level grounding in robot manipulation.
+This module will give you hands-on experience in both milling and turning operations as well as a base level grounding in robot manipulation.
 You'll be equipped with the necessary skills to have a level of practical familiarity with basic operations before progressing to research in an innovation or industrial setting.

 In the project management part of the module, you will receive an induction of the programme and develop a deep knowledge and understanding of the key concepts, principal applications and impacts of project management on the strategic management and development of manufacturing organisations in our changing world.
 You'll also learn the essential approaches, tools and techniques used in managing projects, which will help you with your own PhD or EngD research.
 You will understand the concept of project lifecycle and how projects play a role as instruments of change, as well as the analytical, critical and reflective thinking skills used in multidisciplinary workplaces.

-To ensure the quality and efficiency of your research, you'll understand and apply AMRC QMS principles (QS9000).
+To ensure the quality and efficiency of your research, you'll understand and apply quality management principles.
 This involves comprehending quality standards, documentation requirements, and risk management, as well as implementing these principles in daily research activities.
 You'll be able to enhance the quality, reliability, and reproducibility of your work.

 15 credits